kadenflick/FlickTools/README.md

 Feel free to contact me at <kadenflick@gmail.com> with any comments, questions, suggestions, or if things start breaking on you.
 The GitHub repository for this project can be found [here](https://github.com/kadenflick/FlickTools).

 ---<br>
-Version: *v2024121*<br>
-These tools have only been tested for use with ArcGIS Pro 3.3
+These tools have only been tested for use with ArcGIS Pro 3.3<br>
 This project is based on the [pytframe2](https://github.com/hwelch-fle/pytframe2) framework developed by Hayden Welch.